 Weather Girls

-The Weather Girls are an American vocal duo best known for their thunderous 1982 dance anthem "It's Raining Men."
-Originally formed as Two Tons o' Fun, the powerful singers Martha Wash and Izora Rhodes became international stars synonymous with the burgeoning Hi-NRG and disco scenes.
-Their signature song became a global phenomenon, selling millions of copies and cementing their status as dance music legends.
+The Weather Girls were an American vocal duo best known for their thunderous 1982 dance anthem "It's Raining Men."
+Originally formed as Two Tons O' Fun, the powerful singers Martha Wash and Izora Rhodes achieved global fame and became foundational figures in the Hi-NRG and dance-pop genres.
+Their signature song became a cultural touchstone, earning multi-platinum certifications worldwide and securing its place as a perennial LGBTQ+ anthem and dance floor staple.

 Early career